OutpostUniverse/OP2Archive/ReadMe.txt

 If you wish to overwrite a file currently in an archive file, use the ADD command and include the optional argument -O / --Overwrite to allow overwriting the original file.

 The ADD and REMOVE command will create a new temp directory with the name ./OP2ArchiveTemp-(RANDOM INT) to store the contents of the archive file while rebuilding it.
 The ADD and REMOVE command will also eventually delete the original archive file before rebuilding it.
 If certain fatal exceptions occur during this process such as a power loss, the original archive file may be lost and/or the temp directory may not be deleted.
-If you are performing ADD and REMOVE commands on a heavily modifyied archive file, consider keeping a backup of the file somewhere.
-In case of a fatal error in the critical steps for the ADD and REMOVE coomands, you should be able to just recover the archive file from the Outpost Universe website by redownloading the game.
+If you are performing ADD and REMOVE commands on a heavily modified archive file, consider keeping a backup of the file somewhere.
+For a stock archive, if a fatal error in a critical step of the ADD and REMOVE commands, you can recover the archive file from the Outpost Universe website by redownloading the game.

 +++ CLM FILES (AUDIO STORAGE) +++

-Outpost 2 stores all music tracks except for the track that plays on the main menu in the archive file op2.clm.
+Outpost 2 stores all music tracks except for the main menu track in the archive file op2.clm.

-If you wish to change out the sound tracks in Outpost 2, you must use specific settings and use the WAV file format.
+If you wish to change the sound tracks in Outpost 2, you must use the WAV file format with specific settings.

-As a starting point for manipulating audio tracks for Outpost 2, consider starting with the free program Audacity (http://www.audacityteam.org/).
+As a starting point for manipulating audio tracks for Outpost 2, consider the free program Audacity (http://www.audacityteam.org/).

-When naming audio files for storage in a CLM archive, the filename will be clipped down to 8 characters.
-Without siginificant modifications to the Outpost 2 application, you must use the names of the audio tracks provided with the stock download of the game to get modified or new tracks to play in game.
+When naming audio files for storage in a CLM archive, the filename (excluding extension) must be 8 characters or less.
+The names of the audio tracks provided with the stock download of the game must be used.
 The game will then select the music tracks as it sees appropriate based on name.
-So, the Eden tracks will play for Eden missions, etc.

 Outpost 2 audio tracks must be formatted as WAV files with the following settings:
  * Frequency = 22050 Hz
  * Channels = 1 (Mono)
  * BitsPerSample = 16

-The file size of each WAV audio track (the actual wav data) must be a multiple of 32768 bytes (0x8000).
-Output 2 fills the music buffer in chunks that large, and doesn't zero fill if a chunk (at the end of a file) is too short.
+The file size of each WAV audio track (the actual wav data) must be zero padded to a multiple of 32768 bytes (0x8000).
+Output 2 fills the music buffer in 0x8000 size chunks and will not zero fill if a chunk at the end of a file is too short.
 If the file is not a multiple of 32768 bytes (0x8000), some garbage data will be played in Outpost 2 before switches to the next track.
-The audio data must be zero padded to bring it up to the right size before adding to the .clm file.

 +++ COMPRESSION +++